-BBj Object Assignment
+BBj Object Creation and Assignment

 Description